Images shot on Shanghai GP3 100 in Yashica Electro 35 GSN

 I’m not going to do the actual maths here, but I’d say over 99% of my Shanghai film photography while I lived there was done on 35mm.

 For most of the time, this suited me just fine.
 I didn’t particularly want to diversify to other formats and there’s more than enough different 35mm films I still need to get through.

 The only thing I wished was that Shanghai GP3 100 was available in 35mm too, as it had been a medium and large format film only for years and years.
-I did shoot a couple of rolls of 120 in the aforementioned Holga, but 35mm would have been more my thing.
+I did shoot a couple of rolls of the 120 version in the aforementioned Holga, but 35mm would have been more my thing.